Kochen-Specker Contextuality

 holds.
 This can be directly checked by considering all the $\pm 1$ assignments to the measurements.
 For a two-qubit Bell state in an appropriate basis, one can reach the value $\mean{\Theta}=5$, as the Bell state can be a common eigenstate of $G$ and $g$ with eigenvalue $-1$.

 As our observables are defined locally, one can assume the relation $\mean{G A b}=\mean{g a B}=1$.
-Note, however, that this assumption is justified only for the given definition of observables, it does not need to hold if the measurements are considered to be black boxes.
-But then, the inequality simplifies to
+Note, however, that this assumption is justified only for the given definition of observables, it does not necessarily hold if the measurements are considered to be black boxes.
+But in that case the inequality simplifies to

 For testing this inequality, \citet{Bartosik:2009PRL} used neutron interferometry.
-Here, the two qubits are represented by the spin and the path of a neutron in an interferometer.
-These two degrees of freedom are independently accessible, and the terms $\mean{AB}$ and $\mean{ab}$ can directly be measured.
+Here the two qubits are represented by the spin and the path of a neutron in an interferometer.
+These $2$ degrees of freedom are independently accessible, and the terms $\mean{AB}$ and $\mean{ab}$ can be measured directly.

 Under the assumption of the validity of quantum mechanics, the term $\mean{G g}$ can be measured by performing a Bell measurement (i.e., a measurement in the basis of all the four Bell states) on the two qubits.
-This allows also to reconstruct the values of $G$ and $g$ separately.
+This also allows one to reconstruct the values of $G$ and $g$ separately.
 Typically, such a Bell measurement is nonlocal and therefore difficult, but since the two qubits are encoded on a single neutron, this is feasible here.
 Finally, a value of $\mean{\theta}= 2.291 \pm 0.008$ was found, resulting in a clear violation of Eq.~(\ref{eq-simplifiedksinequality}).